AnonShell/agam-space/README.md

 encrypted on your device before upload.
 Zero-knowledge architecture - the server cannot access your files or encryption keys.

-**About the name:** Agam (அகம்) is Tamil for "inner" or "heart" - fitting for a platform where your data remains private.
+**About the name:** Agam (அகம்) comes from Tamil language and refers to the inner, personal world, distinct from what is public.
+It reflects our commitment to keeping your data private and encrypted.

 ## ⚠️ **BETA SOFTWARE - USE WITH CAUTION**